Nissan Frontier (North America): Third generation (D41; 2022)

-Trim levels include base S, SV, Pro-X, and top-spec Pro-4X.
+Trim levels include the base S, SV, and Pro-4X.
 In the United States, the King Cab (extended cab) is offered with two- or four-wheel drive in either S or SV trim, paired to a 6.1-foot bed.
 The crew cab is available with two- or four-wheel drive in the S and SV trims, while four-wheel drive is standard on the Pro-4X.
-In Canada, a two-wheel drive model is not offered, with four-wheel drive being the only option, regardless of trim level.
+In Canada, a two-wheel drive model is not offered, with four-wheel drive being the only option sold, regardless of trim level.
 The Pro-4X trim receives a rear electronic locking differential, Bilstein off-road shocks, and underbody skid plates as standard.

 This version is sold in Mexico alongside the D23 Frontier which has been offered in the country since 2014.
-Its launch for the Mexican market was confirmed by Nissan's Mexican division on 9 August 2021 as a competitor to the Toyota Tacoma and the Chevrolet Colorado.
-It is sold under the "Frontier V6 Pro-4X" naming to distinguish itself from the D23 Frontier.
-It went on sale on 29 September 2021.
-Only the Pro-4X version is offered in Mexico as the D23 is used for the non Pro-4X models.
+Its launch for the Mexican market was confirmed by Nissan's Mexican division on August 9, 2021, as a competitor to the Toyota Tacoma and the Chevrolet Colorado.
+It is sold under the "Frontier V6 Pro-4X" name to distinguish itself from the D23 Frontier.
+It went on sale on September 29, 2021.
+Only the Pro-4X version is offered in Mexico, as the D23 is used for the non-Pro-4X models.

+On September 14, 2023 at the 2023 North American International Auto Show in Detroit, Michigan, Nissan introduced two new trim trims of the Frontier for the 2024 model year.
+The first trim, called the Hardbody Edition, is based on the equipment of the midlevel SV trim, and features retro-inspired seventeen-inch aluminum wheels painted white, as well as retro exterior details inspired by the 1980s Nissan Pickup, commonly referred to as the "Hardbody".
+The second trim, the SL, returns to the Frontier lineup for 2024 (having previously been available on the previous-generation Frontier model), and replaces the SV Premium Package, featuring the same equipment.
+Both models are only available in Crew Cab configuration with the short bed.

+2025 model year facelift

+For the 2025 model year, the Frontier received a mid-cycle refresh including a revised front fascia with updated grille and bumper, new 17-inch alloy wheels, and an exclusive Afterburn Orange paint color.
+Technology upgrades include a standard 12.3-inch touchscreen with wireless Apple CarPlay and Android Auto on all trims, and a telescoping steering wheel standard on SV and higher trims.
+The long-wheelbase Crew Cab with 6-foot bed is now available on SV, Pro-4X, and SL trims.
+Safety features such as Lane Departure Warning and Blind Spot Warning are standard across all grades.
+Maximum towing capacity increased to 7,150 lb.
+These models reached U.S. dealerships in fall 2024.

+Awards and recognition

+The Nissan Frontier has received several industry awards: